arjit-32/highlight-hero/README.md

 ## Contributing

 If you have any suggestions, bug reports, or feature requests, feel free to open an issue or submit a pull request.
 Your feedback is highly appreciated.
 We are always looking for ways to improve Highlight Hero and make it more useful for developers.

+## Future Features

+[ ] Code Explain (on hovering show a tooltip maybe that can explain code better)

+[ ] Code Folding (Just like VS-Code let users fold methods)

+[ ] Custom Themes

+[ ] Give View

+	[ ] Tab View : Give tabs of Code, on clicking shows code of that file

+	[ ] Directory View : Show collapsible folders and files on left bar and code of a particular file on right ( just like VSCode )